Clemapfel/jluna/docs/manual.md

 auto a_proxy = jluna::Proxy(jluna::safe_eval("Main.Module1.Module2.vector_var[1].field"));
 size_t a_value = a_proxy;
 ```
-This calls the proxy constructor with a pure Any* returned through `safe_eval`, reducing the number of proxies from 6 to 1.
+This calls the proxy constructor using a pure `Any*`, returned through `safe_eval`, thereby reducing the number of proxies constructed from 6 named to only 1 unnamed.

 ### Use the C-Library